Pravindersaini/nhap.org/wp-content/plugins/the-events-calendar-community-events/readme.txt

 = IMPORTANT NOTICE =

 3.0 is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.5 =

+* Fixed handling of user roles blocked from admin for superadmins on multisite
+* Fixed an issue where borders weren't displaying properly on the WYSIWYG editor (thanks to memeco on the forums for his report here!)
+* Fixed inconsistencies in the event submission form when PRO and Community have different default venues or organizers
+* Updated sanitization filters to allow shortcodes in event descriptions by default (thanks to elmalak on the forum for reporting this!)
+* Fixed broken templates when editing venues and organizers while using the default events template
+* Fixed a variety of untranslatable strings
+* Incorporated updated Romanian translation files, courtesy of Cosmin Vaman
+* Added updated German translation files, courtesy of Oliver Heinrich
+* Added updated Brazilian Portuguese translation files, courtesy of by Emerson Marques
+* Incorporated updated Dutch translation files, courtesy of J.F.M.
+Cornelissen
+* Incorporated updated Spanish translation files, courtesy of Juan Jose Reparaz Sarasola

 = 3.4 =